hdShang/arxiv-daily/docs/cs-CV/2025-11-10/papers/251106611v1-on-accurate-and-robust-estimation-of-3d-and-2d-circular-center-metho.md

 ---
 layout: default
-title: On Accurate and Robust Estimation of 3D and 2D Circular Center: Method and Application to Camera-Lidar Calibration
+title: "On Accurate and Robust Estimation of 3D and 2D Circular Center: Method and Application to Camera-Lidar Calibration"
 ---

 # On Accurate and Robust Estimation of 3D and 2D Circular Center: Method and Application to Camera-Lidar Calibration